nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * `NUMBER` specifies the number of questions for the quiz session.
 * `NUMBER` specified should be strictly a positive integer and less than number of available flashcards.
-* When used without a number, either all flashcards (if no tag is specified) or flashcards with specified tags could be tested.
+* When used without a number, either all existing flashcards (if no tag is specified) or flashcards with specified tags will be tested.
 * When used with tags, only flashcards that posses all specified tags will be tested.
-* When used without tags, all flashcards could be tested.
+* When used without tags, all existing flashcards could be tested.

 Examples:
 * `start`